Released: August 22, 2007

 How to State It

-The role of the mission statement is to provide the planning team, management, employees, and customers"all stakeholders"with an understanding of future growth directions.
+The role of the mission statement is to provide the planning team, management, employees, and customers?"all stakeholders?"with an understanding of future growth directions.
 Lets look at a template to cover what should be included.
 Somewhere in its body, it should include the following six components:

 1) Product/Service Definition.
 What does your company do or provide?